No, is the simple answer. But the opposite can sometimes be true - hair loss can cause dandruff. And high DHT levels are largely to blame.

 The reason why the body does this is because DHT is a steroid hormone - it has an anabolic effect and so, should help speed up hair growth.
 However, DHT upregulation does not work.

-Page 2 (Using finasteride for hair loss) reveals the two ways in which I believe DHT is involved in the hair loss process, and why DHT upregulation is unsuccessful.
-But, very briefly, DHT can't stimulate natural hair regrowth because the blood supply to the hair follicles is insufficient.
+The previous page revealed two ways in which I believe DHT is involved in the hair loss process, and why DHT upregulation is unsuccessful.
+But, very briefly, DHT can't stimulate hair regrowth because the blood supply to the hair follicles is insufficient.

 DHT then affects the germinating layer of the epidermis, causing rapid cell division.
 This forces cells to rise up towards the surface of the skin